learningequality/kolibri/docs/user/manage_device.rst

 Permission to Manage Content
 ****************************

-To grant permission to manage content channeles in Kolibri to another user, follow these steps.
+To grant permission to manage content channels in Kolibri to another user, follow these steps.

 #.
 Click **Edit permissions** for the chosen user.
 #.
 Under **Device Permissions** activate the option *Can import and export content channels*.